smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 ![Bypassed Job Start Error SMA0008](../Resources/Images/IBM-i/Bypassed-Job-Start-Error-SMA0008.png "Bypassed Job Start Error SMA0008")

 When a job has been allowed to bypass error code SMA0007 and enter a job queue that is not attached to an IBM i subsystem, the report from the OpCon/xps Schedule works the same as in the example above, but with the following different text:

 1. The Schedule job status will show: Job Running -- JOBQ NO SBS
-    -   This status means, \"the job queue is not attached to a subsystem.\"
+    - This status means, "the job queue is not attached to a subsystem."
 2. The message sent to the SAM Log will read:
-    -   \"JOBQ not linked to SBS: library/jobq preventing job: jobname
+    - "JOBQ not linked to SBS: library/jobq preventing job: jobname
-        \#1234567890\"\
+        \#1234567890"\
         (The SAM job name and job number are shown at the end of the message.)